 91% of seniors between the ages of 50 to 65 are adamant about staying at home after retirement for as long as possible.
 Although this statistic reflects the national population, it is probably very similar for Sun City seniors.
+Fortunately there are the RUOK program in Sun City and the Way Locator Program in Sun City to help seniors who get into trouble.
 Based on what we’ve heard at A Paradise for Parents assisted living homes, that percentage seems low.
 Living in a familiar environment contributes positively to your elderly loved one’s emotional well-being.
 However, it may do more harm than good.
 Here are some reasons why:

 Living alone, especially when the senior does not have immediate access to transportation, increases the risk of social isolation.
 Isolation reduces a person’s lifespan; it also heightens the possibility of developing mental and physical health issues.It also makes your loved one more prone to infectious illnesses, heart disease, high blood pressure, and cognitive deterioration.

 Depression can stem from social isolation.
 When a senior has depression, he/she usually shows a general loss for social interactions, interest, appetite, motivation, and concentration.
 And this can go on for years without them even realizing it.